-It’s likely that you have already seen some of the signs that the senior you care about is approaching a new part of their lives in which they will need to work with a professional to sustain their comfort and maintain their lifestyle.
-While the specific changes can be as varied as the seniors who experience them, you may have noticed some of these more common signs:
+Likely, you have already seen some signs that the senior you care about is approaching a new part of their lives in which they will need to work with a professional to sustain their comfort and maintain their lifestyle.
+While the specific changes can be as varied as the seniors who experience them, you may have noticed some of these more common signs.

 Fatigue and Physical Soreness

 Struggling to maintain the physical activity, even modest physical activity, that they had been used to.
-Tiring quickly while standing or walking, demonstrating difficulty remaining comfortable while seated, and expressing abnormal discomfort during any kind of activity are all signs that it may be time to talk about a partnership with a home health aide.
+Tiring quickly while standing or walking, demonstrating difficulty remaining comfortable while seated, and expressing abnormal discomfort during any activity are all signs that it may be time to discuss a partnership with a home health aide.

 Reduced or Limited Attention to Daily Care